-Hermit crabs will eat plant life, fruit, abandoned food, and insects.
-If you choose to supplement your hermit crab’s diet with bugs, then you should get pre-killed and frozen invertebrates.
+Hermit crabs are omnivorous, eating vegetables, fruit, nuts, meat, and fish.
+If you supplement your hermit crab’s diet with insects, get pre-killed and frozen bugs.

-Insects can provide various tastes, but most hermit crabs prefer to consume fruits or plants.
-Bugs are fine as a snack, but they should not be relied upon as a sole source of nourishment.
+Insects provide various tastes, but most hermit crabs prefer to consume fruits or plants.
+Bugs are OK as an occasional snack, but they shouldn’t be relied upon as a primary source of nourishment.

 Can Hermit Crabs Eat Insects?

 Certain criteria apply to feeding insects to hermit crabs.
-You may find countless bugs in a tank, and it is OK for hermit crabs to eat them.
-They are usually too small to sustain a hermit crab for long, though.
+You may find countless bugs in a tank, and it’s OK for hermit crabs to eat them.
+However, they’re usually too small to sustain a hermit crab long-term.

 Insects in a Hermit Crab Tank

-In fact, the presence of booklice in an aquarium could be considered positive.
-These bugs love to eat fungi and mold.
-This may protect your hermit crabs from potential toxins.
-Booklice are not aggressive insects.
+The presence of booklice in an aquarium could be considered positive because they eat fungi and mold.
+Also, booklice aren’t aggressive insects.

-While scorpions are dangerous arachnids, the book scorpion is harmless to hermit crabs.
-This tiny bug is known as the pseudoscorpion as it has no tail.
+The book scorpion (Chelifer cancroides) is harmless to hermit crabs.
+This tiny bug is known as the pseudoscorpion because it has no tail.

-Book scorpions are drawn to the warmth of the hermit crabs’ enclosure.
-They will hide and hibernate in cold climates.
-They’ll often conceal themselves in the sand or substrate.
+Book scorpions are drawn to the warmth of hermit crabs’ enclosure.
+They’ll hide and hibernate in cold climates, concealing themselves in the substrate.

-Book scorpions can be an invaluable addition to a hermit crabs’ habitat.
-They feed on small pests, such as mites, that may irritate hermit crabs.
+Book scorpions can be an invaluable addition to the hermit crabs’ habitat because they feed on small pests, such as mites, that may infest and irritate hermit crabs.

 Centipedes and Millipedes

-You’re most likely to invite centipedes and millipedes into an aquarium through mossy plants.
-They are so small that they will not hurt a hermit crab and may make a light snack.
+You’re most likely to invite centipedes (Scutigera coleoptrata) and millipedes (Diplopoda) into a tank through mossy plants.
+They’re so small that they won’t harm hermit crabs and may make a light snack.

-If left alone, centipedes and millipedes will also rid an aquarium of decaying plant matter.
-Like many small bugs, this can be a mutually beneficial relationship.
+If left alone, centipedes and millipedes will rid an aquarium of decaying plant matter.
+Like many small bugs, this can provide a mutually beneficial relationship.

-Hermit crabs eat fresh fruit but sometimes lose their appetite.
-This may attract fruit flies.
-Do not be surprised if you find these bugs in an aquarium.
+Hermit crabs eat fresh fruit but sometimes lose their appetite, which attracts fruit flies (Drosophila melanogaster).
+Don’t be surprised if you find flies in a tank.

-Flies will not harm hermit crabs but can be a nuisance.
-They may also hatch maggots and can crawl into the shell of hermit crabs.
-While hermit crabs can and will eat maggots, they do not make a sanitary snack.
+Flies can be a nuisance because they hatch maggots that can crawl into the shell of hermit crabs.
+While hermit crabs eat maggots, they’re not a sanitary snack due to their habits.

-Fungus gnats are common in a hermit crab’s habitat.
-These tiny bugs do not attack crustaceans.
-That does not mean that gnats should be left alone as they will multiply quickly.
-As a result, every time you open the enclosure, they will escape and swarm.
+Fungus gnats (sciarid flies) don’t attack hermit crabs.
+However, that doesn’t mean that gnats should be left alone, as they’ll multiply quickly.
+As a result, each time you open the tank, they’ll escape and swarm.

-While gnats eat rotting plant matter, other bugs also do so without causing a problem.
-Apply sticky tape to the top of your aquarium as this will trap the gnats without placing your hermit crabs at risk.
+While gnats eat rotting plant matter, other bugs do so without causing a problem.
+Apply sticky tape to the top of the tank as this will trap the gnats without placing any hermit crabs at risk.

-There are thousands of species of mite.
-It is not always possible to tell if these arachnids are harmful to hermit crabs.
-As a rule, mites should never attach themselves to hermit crabs.
-If you find mites in your hermit crab’s mouth, joints, or abdomen, they need to be removed.
+There are thousands of species of mites, but not all are harmful.
+If you find mites (Acariformes) gathering around your hermit crabs’ mouthes, joints, or abdomens, they need to be removed.

-Some mites will avoid hermit crabs and stick to food and substrate.
-This is less harmful but not beneficial.
-A mite infestation should be removed by cleaning and clearing out the habitat.
+Some mites avoid hermit crabs, preferring food and substrate.
+This is less harmful but not beneficial, so a mite infestation should be removed by deep cleaning the tank.

-The best way to get rid of mites is a deep clean.
-Temporarily rehouse your hermit crab and empty the aquarium.
-Clean it from top to bottom and boil any decorations in ion water.
-Also, replace the substrate.
+Temporarily rehouse your hermit crab and empty the tank.
+Clean the tank from top to bottom, boil any decorations in ion water, and completely replace the substrate.

-Spiders, except venomous breeds, should not harm hermit crabs.
-Usually, spiders and hermit crabs will coexist.
-In fact, spiders may prey on other small bugs in the enclosure.
-This can be helpful for population control.
+Spiders, except venomous breeds, won’t harm hermit crabs.
+Usually, spiders and hermit crabs coexist.
+Spiders may prey on other small bugs in the enclosure, which can assist with population control.

-The only thing to be wary of with spiders is their predilection for spinning webs.
-Hermit crabs can become trapped in these and grow stressed.
+The only thing to be wary of with spiders is their predilection for spinning webs because hermit crabs can become trapped and grow stressed.

-Springtails are arguably the oldest insect species of all, dating a minimum of 400 million years.
-They are tiny, reaching just 1/8 of an inch.
-They are common guests in a hermit crab’s enclosure as they love humidity.
+Springtails (Collembola) are among the oldest insect species, dating back 400 million years.
+They’re tiny, reaching 1⁄8 of an inch.
+They’re common guests in a hermit crab’s enclosure as they like humidity.

-Springtails are helpful for cleaning a hermit crab’s cage.
-They eat waste, leftover food, and decaying plants.
+Springtails clean a hermit crab’s tank, eating waste, leftover food, and decaying plant matter.

-Woodlice may enter an aquarium through wooden logs and similar hiding places.
-The warm and humid environment helps woodlice flourish.
+Woodlice (Oniscus asellus) may enter a tank through wooden logs, branches, and similar hiding places.
+The warm and humid environment enables woodlice to flourish.

-Woodlice should be welcomed into a hermit crab’s habitat.
-They will not harm hermit crabs in any way and can provide sustenance.
+Woodlice should be welcomed into a hermit crab’s tank.
+They won’t harm hermit crabs and can provide sustenance.
 More importantly, woodlice devour decaying plants.

-Many owners of exotic pets, such as lizards, invite woodlice into a terrarium.
-They are nature’s cleaners, ridding a habitat of old, unwanted plant life.
+Many owners of exotic pets invite woodlice into a tank.
+They’re nature’s cleaners, ridding a habitat of old, unwanted plant life.
 If you find woodlice in your enclosure, leave them be.

 What Kind of Insects Can Hermit Crabs Eat?

-Most insects, arachnids, and crustaceans will prey upon each other.
-A hermit crabs’ habitat can become its own tiny ecosystem.
+Most insects, arachnids, and crustaceans prey upon each other, so the tank can become a tiny ecosystem.

-You may wish to offer your hermit crabs other bugs to eat, but this is matter of personal preference.
-Hermit crabs do not need insects to flourish.
-All the same, bugs and other invertebrates can offer variety in their diet.
+You may wish to offer your hermit crabs other bugs to eat, but this is down to preference.
+Hermit crabs don’t need insects to flourish.
+All the same, bugs and other invertebrates can provide dietary diversity.

-With this in mind, you may wish to purchase insects for feeding.
-These can be obtained from an exotic pet store.
-Avoid feeding hermit crabs bugs from your yard as they may carry diseases.
+So, you may purchase insects for feeding from exotic pet stores.
+Avoid feeding hermit crabs bugs from your yard as they may be coated in pesticides or carry diseases.

 Do Hermit Crabs Eat Mealworms?

-Mealworms are the larval incarnation of the mealworm beetle.
-Mealworms are a common snack for many animals.
+Mealworms (Tenebrio molitor) are the larval incarnation of the mealworm beetle.

-Hermit crabs will enjoy eating mealworms as they provide a balance of taste, protein, and calcium.
-Drop the mealworms into a bowl, whole or chopped.
+Hermit crabs enjoy eating mealworms because they provide a balance of taste, protein, and calcium.
+Put some mealworms into a bowl, whole or chopped.

 Do Hermit Crabs Eat Crickets?

-Hermit crabs will enjoy crunching through the tough exoskeleton of crickets but must only be fed frozen and pre-killed crickets.
+Hermit crabs will enjoy crunching through the tough exoskeleton of crickets (Grylloidea), but they must only be fed frozen (thawed) pre-killed crickets.

 Do Hermit Crabs Eat Earthworms?

-Many hermit crabs enjoy eating earthworms.
-Worms are juicy and meaty on the palate.
-Serve a bowl of earthworms to multiple hermit crabs, and a feeding frenzy is likely.
+Many hermit crabs enjoy eating earthworms (Lumbricus terrestris) because they’re juicy and meaty.
+Serve a small bowl of earthworms to hermit crabs, and a feeding frenzy is likely.

-Another danger of live earthworms is their propensity for digging.
 Earthworms may dig into the substrate, ruining any tunnels made by hermit crabs.
-Your hermit crab will also need to compete for space under the substrate, causing avoidable distress.
+Also, hermit crabs must compete for space under the substrate, causing avoidable distress.

 Benefits of Feeding Insects to Hermit Crabs

 Bugs can clean a habitat and keep it sanitary.
-They will not do this single-handedly, but they’ll certainly help with cleanliness.
+They won’t do this single-handedly, but they’ll certainly assist with cleanliness.
 Spot cleaning will become less troublesome with assistance from insects.

-Insects and invertebrates provide protein in the diet.
-They will also remind hermit crabs of their natural environment.
-Perhaps most importantly, they provide additional nourishment and dietary diversity.
+Insects and invertebrates provide protein while reminding hermit crabs of their natural environment.
+Perhaps most importantly, they’ll offer additional nourishment and dietary diversity.

 Risks of Feeding Insects to Hermit Crabs

-There should be no risk of feeding shop-bought, pre-killed insects to hermit crabs.
-These bugs will not fight back and will be tested for safety.
-The only real hazard is rotting, so uneaten food should be removed within 24 hours.
+There should be no risk of feeding shop-bought, pre-killed insects to hermit crabs, as these bugs can’t fight back and will be tested for safety.
+The only real hazard is rotting, so uneaten bugs should be removed within 24 hours.

-Live insects are riskier.
+Live insects carry risk.
 Hermit crabs prefer not to hunt and subdue prey.
-As scavengers, making hermit crabs work for a meal may cause distress.
-They may hurt hermit crabs by fighting for their life.
+As scavengers, making hermit crabs work for a meal may cause physical harm or distress.

 This can unbalance the ecosystem of the hermit crabs’ habitat.
-Larger bugs, like crickets, may prey on many smaller insects.
-This will impact the cleaning potential.
-What’s more, the larger insects may multiply in number and become the dominant species in the tank.
+Larger bugs, like crickets, may prey on smaller insects.
+Also, larger insects may multiply and become the dominant species in the tank.

-Hermit crabs can eat insects.
-In fact, wild hermit crabs will frequently do so.
-Insects are not a hermit crab’s first choice of food, but can supplement nutrition.
-Focus more on feeding hermit crabs fresh fruit and vegetables.
+Hermit crabs can eat insects, and wild hermit crabs frequently do so.
+Insects aren’t a hermit crab’s first food choice but can supplement their basic nutritional requirements.